kookies0901/sumo-simulation/sumo_help.md

                                         using geo-coordinates (lon/lat)
   --emission-output.step-scaled        Write emission values scaled to the step
-                                        length rather than as per-second values --battery-output FILE                Save the battery values of each vehicle --battery-output.precision INT       Write battery values with the given precision (default 2)
+                                        length rather than as per-second values --emission-output.attributes STR[]   List attributes that should be included in the emission output --battery-output FILE                Save the battery values of each vehicle --battery-output.precision INT       Write battery values with the given precision (default 2)